ishandutta2007/free-api/README.md

  - News summary (can be called online) : Based on the deep semantic analysis model, automatically extract the news text —— <a href="https://www.free-api.com/doc/62" target='_blank'> Interface address </ a>

- - Universal translation (available online) : Support real-time translation between 28 languages, covering Chinese, English, Japanese, —— <a href = "https: // www .free-api.com / doc / 64 "target = '_ blank'> Interface address </a>
+ - Universal translation (available online) : Support real-time translation between 28 languages, covering Chinese, English, Japanese, —— <a href = "https: // www .free-api.com / doc / 64" target = '_ blank'> Interface address </a>

  - Entity annotation (can be called online) : Combine the context, identify the entity in the text and Link it to —— <a href="https://www.free-api.com/doc/65" target='_blank'> Interface address </a>